softwareconstruction240/softwareconstruction/instruction/computer-security/computer-security.md

 📖 **Required Reading**: None

-Software system conduct trillions of dollars in daily transactions, and manage access to billions personal records.
+Software systems conduct trillions of dollars in daily transactions, and manage access to billions of personal records.
 This makes these systems a valuable target for attack.
 Bad actors try to compromise systems in a variety of ways.
 They may try to gain unauthorized access to data and computers for the purposes of stealing, monitoring, damaging, or otherwise misusing these assets.
 In order to mitigate their efforts you must include security as a primary design criteria, understand historical and current attack vectors, vigilantly monitor for intrusion, and continually enhance your systems as new threats evolve.

 This topic focuses on the core concepts and technologies necessary to securely store and transmit data.
 The core concepts of computer security include the following.